deactivated/video-snapshot/README.md

 current window size; if you're watching a 720p video on YouTube then the screenshot will be 720p.

-Because video-snapshot relies on HTML 5 cand canvas, it doesn't use NPAPI and works on every platform that Chrome supports.
+Because video-snapshot relies on HTML 5 canvas, it doesn't use NPAPI and works on every platform that Chrome supports.

 # Limitations

 - video-snapshot does not work with Flash video.
 - video-snapshot only takes screenshots of the first video on a page.
-- The hosting server must support pseudostreaming.